Robert-van-Engelen/tinylisp/README.md

 ### Symbols

-Lisp symbols consist of a sequence of non-space characters, excluding `(`, `)` and quotes.
+Lisp symbols consist of a sequence of non-space characters, excluding parenthesis `(` `)` and quotes.
 When used in a Lisp expression, a symbol is looked-up for its value, like a variable typically refers to its value.
 Symbols can be '-quoted like `'foo` to use symbols literally and to pass them to functions.

 ### Booleans